OPC Team

 Assistant People’s Counsel: Michael F. Sammartino

-Lori Sears’ role at OPC is to develop and implement the office’s communications strategies over OPC’s website and social media channels, in newsletters, fact sheets, reports, and press releases, as directed by the People’s Counsel, all to provide information to consumers, utility and energy suppliers, government agencies and nonprofit agencies.
+Lori Sears’ role at OPC is to develop and implement the office’s communications strategies over OPC’s website and social media channels, in newsletters, fact sheets, reports, and press releases, as directed by the People’s Counsel, to provide information to consumers, utility and energy suppliers, government agencies and nonprofit agencies.
 Lori also provides litigation, administrative, and management support to the People’s Counsel, and she serves as the office liaison between DBM and OPC regarding personnel matters.
 Before coming to OPC, Lori worked for 25 years at The Baltimore Sun, writing, editing, copy editing, and overseeing the Sun Features department’s social media channels.
-Lori grew up in Owings Mills and earned her Bachelor of Arts degree, magna cum laude, in Communications from Loyola University Maryland.
+Lori earned her Bachelor of Arts degree, magna cum laude, in Communications from Loyola University Maryland.

 Assistant People’s Counsel: Mollie Soloway Woods

-Assistant People’s Counsel: Philip L. Sussler
+Senior Assistant People’s Counsel: Philip L. Sussler

 Philip Sussler’s work at OPC includes evaluating the intersection between energy markets and State climate policy; participation in the stakeholder processes and rule development of the PJM Interconnection, LLC, the regional transmission operator of the wholesale electric grid serving Maryland; and interventions in proceedings at the Federal Energy Regulatory Commission (FERC) affecting Maryland electric consumers and environmental policy.
 Before coming to OPC, Phil worked for nearly four decades as legal counsel and technical consultant for government agencies, as well as entities and people in the private sector, acting as either suppliers, regulators or consumers of electricity and gas, both in the US and in Latin America.
 His experience includes representing clients with matters before the public utility regulatory commissions in Maryland, Connecticut, and Massachusetts, as well as before FERC.
 He resides in Silver Spring, Maryland, with his family.
 He graduated from Yale College, received his law degree from the University of Connecticut School of Law, and is admitted to the bar in Maryland, Connecticut and Massachusetts.

-Assistant People’s Counsel: Mark Szybist
+Senior Assistant People’s Counsel: Mark Szybist

-Mark Szybist is an Assistant People’s Counsel who focuses on issues at the intersection of public utility regulation and climate policy, including gas utility planning, energy efficiency, beneficial electrification, and transportation electrification.
+Mark Szybist is a Senior Assistant People’s Counsel who focuses on issues at the intersection of public utility regulation and climate policy, including gas utility planning, energy efficiency, beneficial electrification, and transportation electrification.
 Before joining OPC in 2023, Mark served for seven years as Senior Attorney and Pennsylvania climate and clean energy policy director for the Natural Resources Defense Council.
 Before that, he served as Staff Attorney for Citizens for Pennsylvania’s Future, where he focused on environmental issues related to shale gas development issues, as a consumer bankruptcy attorney, and as a law clerk for Judge Stephen M. Holden in the New Jersey Superior Court.
 Mark earned his J.D. from the Temple University Beasley School of Law and his B.A. from Princeton University.

 Utility Services Case Manager: Pauline Wylie

-Assistant People’s Counsel: Nicole L. Zeichner
+Senior Assistant People’s Counsel: Nicole L. Zeichner